CMS logoCMS event Hgg

 Figure 1:

 The Z boson mass measurement.
 Measured and simulated $ \mathrm{Z}\to\mu\mu $ dimuon mass distributions.
-The predicted $ \mathrm{Z}\to\mu\mu $ distribution is shown in blue.
-The small contributions of other processes are included but are not visible.
-The prediction reflects the best fit parameter values and uncertainties from the maximum likelihood fit.
-The bottom panel shows the ratio between the number of events observed in data, including variations in the predictions, and the total nominal prediction.
+The postfit $ \mathrm{Z}\to\mu\mu $ distribution is shown in blue.
+The small contributions of other processes are included but not visible.
+The bottom panel shows the ratio between the number of events in data and the total nominal prediction.
 The vertical bars represent the statistical uncertainties in the data.
-The total uncertainty in the prediction after the systematic uncertainty profiling procedure (gray band) and the effect of a $ \pm $4.8 MeV variation of $ m_{\mathrm{Z}} $ (magenta lines) are also shown.
+The total uncertainty in the prediction after the uncertainty profiling procedure (gray band) and the effect of a $ \pm $4.8 MeV variation of $ m_{\mathrm{Z}} $ (magenta lines) are also shown, illustrating the precision of the achieved understanding of the distribution.

 png pdf